sairaj503/SKILLLAB_PROR-2026-ParkerS/README.md

 ## 2.2 Original Twist

 Most basic, cheap smart parking systems rely entirely on ultrasonic sensors.
-However, those sensors are kind of "dumb"—if a person walks by or someone drops a box in the parking spot, the sensor simply gets blocked and falsely flags the slot as "occupied."
+However if a person walks by or someone drops a box in the parking spot, the sensor simply gets blocked and falsely flags the slot as "occupied."
 On the flip side, relying *only* on a camera can sometimes be tricked by 2D images, shadows, or passing traffic.

 Our original twist is mashing both approaches together to cover each other's flaws using a **Sensor Fusion** method.